 - Year 10 students participate in a Careers Program to better inform their HSC subject selections.
 The program draws on student data to assist with the decision-making process.

-- Fortnightly career articles are published in the School newsletter and contain useful hints, tips and information for students and parents.
+- Career articles are published in the School newsletter and contain useful hints, tips and information for students and parents.

 - A dedicated careers space is available for parents and students to access digital and offline resources.

 - Regular in-school career seminars with past students, professionals and academics are organised for students and their families.

 Australian Business Week Program is an intensive learning experience for students in Year 10 designed to develop an enterprise mindset.
 Students are divided into ‘companies’ and spend the week managing a business through computer simulation for a simulated 2 year period.
 In 2018 they developed a cafe concept of their own, creating marketing collateral, developing business reports and business plans and engaging in team building.
 The program is both challenging and rewarding.

-You might be interested to learn about the interesting things our students get up to once they leave us.
+You might be interested to learn about the interesting paths our students pursue once they leave us.